mmontag/chip-player-js/README.md

 That example is a simple audio player based on SDL Audio usage.

 To build that example you will need to have installed SDL2 library.

+# Working demos

+* [PGE MusPlay for Win32](http://wohlsoft.ru/docs/_laboratory/_Builds/win32/bin-w32/_packed/pge-musplay-dev-win32.zip) (also available for other platforms as part of [PGE Project](https://github.com/WohlSoft/PGE-Project)) - a little music player which uses SDL Mixer X library (fork of the SDL Mixer 2.0) which has embedded libADLMIDI to play MIDI files independently from operating system's settings and drivers. <br>(source code of player can be find [here](https://github.com/WohlSoft/PGE-Project/tree/master/MusicPlayer) and source code of SDL Mixer X [here](https://github.com/WohlSoft/PGE-Project/tree/master/_Libs/SDL2_mixer_modified))
+* [ADLMIDI Player for Android](https://github.com/Wohlstand/ADLMIDI-Player-Java/releases) - a little MIDI-player for Android which uses libADLMIDI to play MIDI files and provides flexible GUI with ability to change bank, flags, number of emulated chips, etc.

 # Todo
 * Add support of MIDI Format 2 files (FL Studio made MIDI-files are wired and opening of those files making lossy of tempo and some meta-information events)